 As featured on the BBC, now celebrating over 25 years of pet portraits, a good likeness guaranteed.

 Sally studied Art at Trent, Nottingham, graduating with a BA (hons) in Textile Design.
-She then went on to do a Post Graduate Certificate in Education before teaching Art to A' level for several years before leaving the profession to start a family.
+She then went on to do a Post Graduate Certificate in Education at Leeds before teaching Art to A' level for several years, then leaving the profession to start a family.

 Exciting projects have included a series of Sally's dog portraits being used by the New Zealand Mint on Commemorative Coins to mark the Chinese Year of the Dog.

-She was also commissioned by RSPCA Freedom Food to undertake a large farm animal portrait to mark the 15th anniversary of the Freedom Food scheme.
+She was also commissioned by RSPCA Freedom Food to undertake a series of Farm Animal Portraits to mark the 15th anniversary of the Freedom Food scheme.

 Her designs have been used by Chelsea Textiles in the production of hand stitched tapestry cushions and her designs have been printed on a range of pet gifts sold throughout the USA.

-The producers of ITV's "60 Minute Makeover" commissioned Sally to produce a pet portrait of Alfie, a Schnauzer, for a house makeover in Hailsham.
+The producers of ITV's "60 Minute Makeover" commissioned Sally to produce a pet portrait of Alfie the Schnauzer for a house makeover in Hailsham.

 Sally's pet portraits have become treasured family heirlooms for many people, a lot of whom return often for more portraits.
 Her work is delicate and sensitive.
 Her eye for detail allows her to create an excellent likeness, capturing the spirit of her subjects.